Becoming a sole trader is the simplest way to get your new business off the ground.

 You will have to register for VAT if your business turnover reaches the current threshold during any 12 month period, or if you expect it to do so in the coming 12 months.
-The current threshold is £79,000 (from 1st April 2013).
+The current threshold for registering is £79,000 (from 1st April 2013).

 The current standard VAT rate is 20%.